-There are so many deodorants and antiperspirants on the market, attempting to make a safe choice for our armpits feels overwhelming.
-Coming Up Rainbows can take a bit of the guesswork out of that process, with our safe deodorant guide.
+Many of us use deodorant every single morning when we hop out of the shower?
+Are we sure this is a safe routine?
+With so many deodorants and antiperspirants on the market, attempting to make a safe choice for our armpits feels overwhelming.
+We walk into a local store and choose something from the shelf that fits our needs, but are these products really safe for use every single day?
+Coming Up Rainbows can take a bit of the guesswork out of the decision process, with our safe deodorant guide.

 First off, we think antiperspirants aren’t good.
 The body sweats for a reason.
 During this process we are ridding the body of toxins, which helps the immune system perform more effectively.
 Sweating also allows us to regulate our internal body temperature.
 Sure, one may ‘pit out’ from time to time, but we’re supposed to.
 Come to peace with the sweat, and find a safe deodorant, right after you read this.